Cloud-enabled SMEs stay in business longer than the national average and make more money, according to recent Xero data. Is it time you made a change?

 That’s right folks, if you use Xero and Tyro together, you no longer need to double handle supplier bills in Xero AND internet banking.
 You can see it in action here.

-However in this blog post, rather than sing the praises of the Tyro Smart Account, I want to share some amazing statistics Xero referenced about how cloud is helping small business thrive.
+However in this blog post, rather than sing the praises of the Tyro Bank Account, I want to share some amazing statistics Xero referenced about how cloud is helping small business thrive.

 Xero said its data proves cloud-enabled businesses both stay in business longer than the national average and make more money.
 And that’s a story every business owner needs to hear today.